knutaf/netcrab/README.md

 The first and second channels pass all the way through but don't cross the streams.
 If Host 1 or Host 3 disconnects an endpoint, the disconnection is "forwarded" to the other end of the channel too.
 If that behavior doesn't work for you, you can switch to Lingering Channels mode.

-When in channels mode, max clients is automatically bumped to 10 under the assumption that the user probably wants more than one connection at a time in order to actually, you know, use the channels.
+When in channels mode, max clients is automatically bumped to 10 per listening address under the assumption that the user probably wants more than one connection at a time in order to actually, you know, use the channels.
 This can be overridden with `-m`.

-## Broker mode
+## Hub mode

-`netcrab --fm broker`
+`netcrab --fm hub`

-Broker mode is similar to channels mode, but simpler: all traffic from all network sources is forwarded back to all other sockets.
+Hub mode is similar to channels mode, but simpler: all traffic from all network sources is forwarded back to all other sockets.
 You could use it to set up a chat room or something.

-As in channels mode, when in broker mode, max clients is automatically bumped to 10 but can be overridden with `-m`.
+As in channels mode, when in hub mode, max clients is automatically bumped to 10 per listening address but can be overridden with `-m`.

 ## Endless possibilities

 Pretty much all of the capabilities described above can be combined and used at the same time.
-For example, listening on multiple addresses and connecting to multiple targets in the same session while brokering all the connections can be done.
+For example, you can listen on multiple addresses and connect to multiple targets in the same session while using hub to forward between all the connections.